 1. Inauguration Day used to be March 4.

 Lame ducks used to be much lamer.
 Until 1937, the president and vice president began their terms on March 4, four months after Election Day.
 With technological advances requiring less time to count votes and travel to Washington, D.C., the 20th Amendment, which was ratified in 1933, moved up Inauguration Day to January 20.
-(When January 20 falls on a Sunday, as it does this year, the public swearing-in ceremony takes place on January 21.)
-Franklin Roosevelt in 1937 was the first president to take the oath of office on January 20.
+(When January 20 falls on a Sunday, the public swearing-in ceremony takes place on January 21.)
+Franklin D. Roosevelt in 1937 was the first president to take the oath of office on January 20.